kstoneriv3/kstoneriv3.github.io/_pages/about.md

 Hi, I am a machine learning engineer at G-Research in London.
 Previously, I obtained MSc in Statistics at ETH Zurich and BEng in Systems Innovation at the University of Tokyo.

-My passion lies in the field of machine learning, and I particularly enjoy creating (and improving) machine learning algorithms by leveraging the underlying mathematical structures of the problems.
-Especially, keywords that often get me excited include probabilistic modeling, decision making, reinforcement learning, sample efficiency, and uncertainty quantification.
+My passion lies in the field of machine learning, and I particularly enjoy creating (and improving) machine learning algorithms by leveraging the underlying structures of the problems for optimally extracting information from data.
+Especially, keywords that often get me excited include probabilistic modeling, reinforcement learning, data-driven decision making, and sample efficiency.

-On my day off, I tend to go outside for running or playing tennis.
-From time to time, I also like revisit hobbies from my past, such as cycling, hiking, swimming, and bouldering.
+On my days off, I enjoy heading outdoors for a run.
+While I once participated in marathon and triathlon races, I've transitioned to running as a hobby due to my busy schedule (or perhaps a bit of laziness).
+From time to time, I also revisit hobbies from my past, such as cycling, hiking, swimming, tennis, and bouldering.